-All certificate authorities trusted by Internet Explorer 7 are listed on the tab Configure > SSL > Certificates > Certificate Authorities; destination servers (traffic outbound from SSL Manager) can trust the Web servers with these certificates.
-Note that a small "i" appears before the name of some certificates validated via CRL (certificate revocation lists) or OCSP (online certification status protocol).
-These certificates provide URLs where you can verify their revocation status.
-See Keeping revocation information up to date, page 155 for information on checking the revocation status of a certificate.
-SSL Manager checks the revocation status of a certificate for both inbound and outbound traffic.
+In the list a small "i" appears before the names of certificates that can be validated via CRL (certificate revocation lists) or OCSP (online certification status protocol).
+See Keeping revocation information up to date, page 157 for information about checking the revocation status of a certificate.
+SSL Manager checks the revocation status of certificates used for both inbound and outbound traffic.